-Uncleaned cells mean weak musclesApril 23rd, 2013 in Medical research /
+Uncleaned cells mean weak musclesApril 23, 2013 in Medicine & Health / Medical research

 The protein complex mTORC1 promotes muscle growth.
 However, should this complex remain constantly active, it impairs the ability of the cells to self-clean, causing myopathy.
 Scientists working with Markus Rüegg, Professor at the Biozentrum, University of Basel, describe the exact mechanism involved in the current issue of the scientific journal Cell Metabolism.

 Similarly to parts in a machine, individual components of a cell wear out with time.
 For a cell to remain healthy, malfunctioning components and waste products must be regularly disposed of or recycled.
 A cellular self-cleaning process, called autophagy, is responsible for this.
 However, the capacity for self-renewal decreases with age and participates in a wide range of age-related diseases such as cancer, heart disease and muscle weakness.
 In this process, the growth regulator, mTORC1, plays a primary role.
 The exact relationship has now been discovered by Markus Rüegg's team from the Biozentrum of the University of Basel, together with scientists from the Department of Biomedicine.